Lee Gaskell

-Lee Gaskell (born 28 October 1990) is an English professional rugby league footballer plays as a or for Hunslet RLFC in the RFL Championship.
+Lee Gaskell (born 28 October 1990) is an English professional rugby league footballer plays as a or for Hunslet in the RFL Championship.

 He has also played in the Super League for St Helens and spent time on loan from Saints at the Salford Red Devils.
 He played for the Bradford Bulls in the Super League and in the Kingstone Press Championship.

 Background

 Gaskell was born in St Helens, Merseyside, England.

 He started his career with amateur club Blackbrook Royals.

 Playing career

 St Helens

 Gaskell made his Super League début for St Helens in a loss at home to Catalans Dragons in round 21 of 2010's Super League XV.
 He started the match at stand-off and scored a try.

 He played in the 2011 Super League Grand Final defeat by Leeds at Old Trafford.

 In 2013, Gaskell moved to Salford as part of a loan deal.

 Near the end of the 2013 season, Bradford announced that they had signed Gaskell on a two-year deal.
 In November 2016, he signed a four-year deal with Huddersfield.